 - 1 tablespoon coconut aminos

 - 1/4 cup, plus 2 tablespoon raw peanuts

 - 1/4 avocado

-- Throw all of the sauce ingredients together in a food processor or high-speed blender
+- Add all of the sauce ingredients together in a food processor or high-speed blender and blend until smooth

-- Using a spiralizer (I use the Paderno 4-blade), use the “shredder” blade to spiralize your peeled beets.
+- Using a spiralizer, use the “shredder” blade to spiralize your peeled beets.

-- Serve in a bowl and put on the toppings!
+- Serve in a bowl and add toppings.